-BIO 201 Anatomy and Physiology I 4 Credits • SC/Is
+BIO 201 • Anatomy and Physiology I 4 Credits • SC/Is • CC-CT

-A study of the gross and microscopic anatomy of the human body and the homeostatic mechanisms that maintain the function of organs and the integration of organ systems.
-Includes the study of cells, tissues and body systems with focus on the integumentary, skeletal, articular, muscular, nervous, sensory and endocrine systems.
+The structure of the human body, including microscopic anatomy, and the principles involved in the functioning and integration of the various body systems.
+This course covers, cells, tissues, the integumentary, skeletal, articular, muscular, nervous and sensory systems.
 Skills prerequisite: ENG 020 and ENG 060.
-Prerequisite: BIO 105 with a minimum grade of "B-" or BIO 101 with a minimum grade of C or permission of the instructor.
+Prerequisite: BIO 105 with a minimum grade of B- or BIO 101 with a minimum grade of C or permission of the instructor.

-BIO 202 Anatomy and Physiology II 4 Credits • SC/Is
+BIO 202 • Anatomy and Physiology II 4 Credits • SC/Is • CC-CT

 A continuation of BIO 201.
-This course covers the circulatory, lymphatic, immune, respiratory, digestive, urinary and reproductive systems, as well as fluids and electrolytes.
+This course covers the endocrine, circulatory, lymphatic, respiratory, digestive, urinary and reproductive systems, as well as fluids and electrolytes.
 Prerequisite: BIO 201 or permission of the instructor.

-BIO 207 Microbiology 4 Credits • SC/ls
+BIO 207 • Microbiology 4 Credits • SC/Is

-An introduction to bacteria and other microorganisms-their scope, morphology, cultural characteristics, and metabolismand to immunology and the role of the microorganism in health and disease.
+An introduction to bacteria and other microorganisms-their scope, morphology, cultural characteristics, and metabolism-and to immunology and the role of the microorganism in health and disease.
 Additional topics include viruses and cancer, serology, theories of antibody formation, and the immune response as related to transplants and autoimmune diseases.
 Prerequisite: BIO 101 or BIO 105 or permission of the instructor.

-BIO 208 Ornithology 4 Credits • As Needed • SC/Is
+BIO 208 • Ornithology 4 Credits • As Needed • SC/Is